jimb245/scriptremote/public/doc/InstallDigitalOcean.md

 sent to the server, for example to help protect against scripting errors that could produce very large or very many messages.
 The available limits are defined in <pre>config/env/all.js</pre>
-Any of them may be set as environment variables prior to starting the server.
+Any of them may be set as environment variables or added to the .env file prior to starting the server.
 </li>
 <br>